grafana/scenes/docusaurus/docs/visualizations.md

 registerRuntimePanelPlugin({ pluginId: 'my-scene-app-my-custom-viz', plugin: myCustomPanel });
 ```

 You can now use this pluginId in any `VizPanel`.
-Make sure you specify a pluginId that includes your scene app name and is unlikely to conflict with other scene apps.
+Make sure you specify a pluginId that includes your scene app name and is unlikely to conflict with other Scenes apps.

-For more information read the offical [tutorial on building panel plugins](https://grafana.com/tutorials/build-a-panel-plugin).
-Just remember that for scene runtime panel plugins
+For more information, refer to the official [tutorial on building panel plugins](https://grafana.com/tutorials/build-a-panel-plugin).
+Just remember that for Scenes runtime panel plugins,
-you do not need a plugin.json file for the panel plugin.
-It will not be a standalone plugin that you can use in dashboards. it will only be something that can be referenced inside your scene app.
+you don't need a plugin.json file for the panel plugin, as it won't be a standalone plugin that you can use in Dashboards.
+You'll only be able to reference the plugin inside your Scenes app.